Deep learning based numerical approximation algorithms for stochastic partial differential equations: Examples

-For every sufficiently regular function $z\colon[0,T]\times \R^d \to \R$ we employ in our implementation $ N$ fully-connected feedforward neural networks to represent $ \bV^{z,j,{\bf s}}_n(\theta,x) $ for $ n \in \{ 1, 2, \dots, N\} $, $ j \in \{ 1, 2, \dots, 64 \} $, $ s \in \R^{\varsigma}$, $ \theta \in \R^{ \nu } $, $x \in \R^d$.
-Each of these neural networks consists of $ 4 $ layers ($ 1 $ input layer [$ d $-dimensional], $ 2 $ hidden layers [both $ d+50 $ -dimensional], and $ 1 $ output layer [$1$-dimensional]).
-We employ the $\tanh$ activation function as our activation function for the hidden variables.
-We also employ batch normalization (BN) (see Ioffe \& Szegedy~\cite{IoffeSzegedy2015}) just before the first affine linear transformation (batch normalization for the input) as well as just before every application of the multidimensional version of the $\tanh$ activation function (batch normalization for the hidden layers just before activation).
-All the weights in the network are initialized using a normal or a uniform distribution.
-Each of the numerical experiments presented below is performed in {\sc Python} using {\sc TensorFlow} on a NVIDIA GeForce RTX 2080 Ti GPU.
-The underlying system is an AMD Ryzen~9 3950X CPU with 64 GB DDR4 memory running Tensorflow~2.1 on Ubuntu~19.10.
-We also refer to Section~\ref{sec:source} below for the {\sc Python} source codes associated to the numerical simulations in Subsections~\ref{subsec:stoch_heat}--\ref{subsec:Zakai} below.
+In this section we illustrate our method on four example SPDEs: a stochastic heat equation with additive noise, a stochastic heat equation with multiplicative noise, a stochastic Black--Scholes equation with multiplicative noise and a Zakai equation.
+In all four cases we use the general approximation algorithm of Framework~\ref{def:general_algorithm} in conjunction with the Adam optimizer (see Kingma \& Ba~\cite{KingmaBa2015}) with mini-batches of size 64 in each iteration step (see Framework~\ref{frame:adam} below for a detailed description).
+We use $N$ fully-connected feedforward neural networks to represent $ \bV^{j,{\bf s}}_n(\theta,x) $ for $n \in \{ 1, 2, \dots, N\} $, $ j \in \{ 1, 2, \dots, 64 \} $, ${\bf s} \in \R^{\varsigma}$, $ \theta \in \R^{ \nu } $ and $x \in \R^d$.
+Each of the neural networks consists of 4 layers (a $d$-dimensional input layer, two $d+50$-dimensional hidden layers and a 1-dimensional output layer).
+We use $\tanh$ (in Subsections \ref{subsec:stoch_heat}--\ref{subsec:BS}) and GELU (in Subsection \ref{subsec:Zakai}) as activation functions in the hidden layers and apply batch normalization (see Ioffe \& Szegedy~\cite{IoffeSzegedy2015}) just before the first affine transformation (batch normalization for the input) as well as just before every activation (batch normalization for the hidden layers just before activation).
+All parameters of the network are initialized according to a normal or a uniform distribution.
+In Subsections~\ref{subsec:stoch_heat}--\ref{subsec:BS} the mapping $H\colon [0,T]^2\times\R^d\times\R^d\to\R^d$ can be chosen so that the approximation of the auxiliary process \eqref{eq:SDEY} is exact, that is, the processes $\cY^{n,m,j}$, $n \in \{1, \dots, N\}$, $m \in \{0, \dots, M-1\}$, $j \in \N$, from \eqref{eq:FormalYapprox} satisfy